1 SCOPE

 2.8 DATA DISPOSAL

-In the case of hard drives that stop functioning properly or otherwise decommissioned, they are destroyed by a 3rd party vendor, and a log is maintained detailing the destruction date of the drive with the corresponding serial number.
+Access to removable drives is restricted.
+In the case of hard drives on company owned devices that stop functioning properly or otherwise decommissioned, they are destroyed by a 3rd party vendor, who provides a certificate of destruction detailing the destruction date of the drive with the corresponding serial number.
 In addition, drives that are reallocated to a different employee are properly erased by using industry best practices and tools to ensure the data is properly removed.

 2.9 RISK ASSESSMENT